-A. Categories of the existing approaches
+A. Categories of the Existing Approaches

-This section starts with reviews of various network architectures and design principles for image reconstruction problems.
+This section starts with reviews of various network architectures and designs principles for image reconstruction problems.
 Fig. 7 illustrates typical architectures at a high level, which are commonly used in the literature.
-However, this field is rapidly growing, so a complete review of the design principles is beyond the scope of the paper.
+However, this field is rapidly growing, so a complete review of the design principles is beyond the scope of this article.